-The statue of Confederate General Robert E. Lee has been a controversial subject following the to remove it.
-City Council’s decision served as a rallying point for participants in the Though other Confederate statues in Charlottesville have a similar history, they have not received the same amount of attention — some say this is because they are not seen as widely recognized symbols of Confederate slave owners.
+The statue of Confederate General Robert E. Lee has been a controversial subject following the Charlottesville City Council’s February vote to remove it.
+City Council’s decision served as a rallying point for participants in the Aug.
+11 and 12 white supremacist rallies.
+Though other Confederate statues in Charlottesville have a similar history, they have not received the same amount of attention — some say this is because they are not seen as widely recognized symbols of Confederate slave owners.

 Paul McIntire, after whom the McIntire Commerce School is named, played an instrumental role in the construction of both prominent statues of Confederate leaders in downtown Charlottesville — one being Lee, the other a statue of Thomas “Stonewall” Jackson.
 He purchased the land in the late 1910s, which would become Lee Park and Jackson Park and are now named Emancipation Park and Justice Park, respectively.